gtri/lowendinsight/README.md

 ### Configuration

 LowEndInsight allows for customization of the risk levels, to determine "low", "medium", "high" and "critical" acceptance.
-The library reads this configuration from config.exs here, or as providing in environment variables.
+The library reads this configuration from config.exs (or dev|test|prod.exs) as seen here, or as providing in environment variables.

 ```
 ## Contributor in terms of discrete users